Pylons/pyramid_simpleform/docs/index.rst

 Here is a typical example::

     from pyramid.view import view_config
-    from validators import Schema, validators
+    from formencode import Schema, validators

     from pyramid_simpleform import Form
     from pyramid_simpleform.renderers import FormRenderer